-In the current version YP offers three display types:
+In the current version YP offers three display types: The 'hardware-display' This display is used by default.

-The 'hardware-display'

-This display is used by default.
 It is in fact a low resolution screen of the default monitor (PAL or NTSC depending on the Amiga hardware).
-The full screen dimensions are 352x290 (PAL) and 176x145 (PAL
+The full screen dimensions are 352x290 (PAL) and 176x145 (PAL 2x2 zoom).

-2x2 zoom

 Smaller anims are displayed in the center of the screen.
 This display is programmed on hardware level and is currently the most stable one (concerning screen double-buffering and anim batch mode).
 If the width of the screen is a multiple of 64 (64, 128, 192, 256 or 320) then YP switches to a special AGA mode that uses 64-bit Bitplane-DMA-reads thus making CPU accesses to Chip-RAM much faster.
 This speedup is most notable with screens deeper than 6 bits (more than 64 colors).

-The 'qfxlib-display'

-If an anim is in HAM mode or is wider than 352 pixels then YP automatically switches to this display, which can also be done by using the option.
-The main advantage of this display is the ability to use $\ \ \ \ \$ any of the
+The 'qfxlib-display' If an anim is in HAM mode or is wider than 352 pixels then YP automatically switches to this display, which can also be done by using the -modeID option.
+The main advantage of this display is the ability to use $\,\,\leftrightarrow\,\,$ any of the AGA screen modes.

--modeID

-AGA screen modes.
 Anims are centered on the display, the AGA BorderBlank feature is activated.
 Screen double-buffering is synchronized with the display using a VBlank interrupt, so the anim playback speed depends on the vertical frequency of the respective monitor driver.

-The 'pubscreen-window'

-This display type is activated by the
+The 'pubscreen-window' This display type is activated by the -pubscr option.

--pubscr option.

 It is programmed in a 'high-level' manner using graphics.library and is not meant to be really useful (yet) as it still has some serious problems like the very slow blitting-routines and the lack of display double-buffering.
-It could be improved to make use of graphics boards but:

-- -I don't have any experience in programming for CyberGFX etc. - -I don't have access to such hardware (for program testing).
-So if you want to help implementing graphics board support in YP don't hesitate to contact me played as if they were one large anim.
-All specified anim files are opened and initialized at program start so that they can be played without a visible gap between each other.
+It could be improved to make use of graphics boards but: -I don't have any experience in programming for CyberGFX etc. -I don't have access to such hardware (for program testing).
+So if you want to help implementing graphics board support in YP don't hesitate to contact me !!